EkoGuandor229/MLTestat/README.md

 Training-MSE: 0.00012927825694237846
 Test-MSE: 0.00017884062549372874
 ```
+Both the training and test mse's are quite low which means that on average, he predicted mass deviates from
+ the actual mass by about 0.00018g.
+This is less than 0.001% deviation.

 ## 5. Higher order terms
-Assumption: Melt pressure interacts with other predictors
+Assumption: Melt pressure interacts with other predictors.

-Tests:
+So i test the model with the following four formulas:

 mass ~ I(Inj1PrsAct_meanOfInjPhase **2) + Inj1PosVolAct_Var

 mass ~ I(Inj1PrsAct_meanOfInjPhase **2) + Inj1HtgEd3Act_1stPCscore

 mass ~ I(Inj1PrsAct_meanOfInjPhase **2) + ClpFceAct_1stPCscore

 mass ~ I(Inj1PrsAct_meanOfInjPhase **2) + OilTmp1Act_1stPCscore
 Code:
 ```